 The Role of Funeral Standing Sprays

-For as long as we’ve been celebrating the lives of the ones that have left us, adorning the memorial event has always included flowers.
+For as long as we’ve been celebrating the lives of the ones that have left us, memorializing your loved one has always included flowers.
 The power of expression through floral has been around since the beginning of time.
 Flowers express love, life, celebration, well wishes and yes, loss.

 From the dropping of a single rose during the descending of a casket to filling the funeral home with a variety of sprays, wreaths, and bouquets, it is the family and friends’ responsibility to make the environment as beautiful and full of love as possible.
 Funeral sprays on easels represent both of these and more.
 But what are funeral sprays, and what different types are there?